Hyra/mindthecode.com/_posts/2013/2013-08-06-a-more-colourful-cat-in-your-shell.markdown

 ---
 title: A more colourful cat in your shell
+subtitle: Let me show you how you can get syntax highlighted output from cat in the terminal
 description: >-
   Let me show you how you can get syntax highlighted output from cat in the terminal